 Frequently Asked Questions

-(Watch the video to learn more about preventing type 2 diabetes.
+- being African American, American Indian or Alaska Native, Asian American or Pacific Islander, or Hispanic American/Latino.
+(Watch the video to learn more about native Americans and diabetes risk.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)

 - having gestational diabetes, or giving birth to at least one baby weighing more than 9 pounds

 - having blood pressure of 140/90 or higher, or having been told that you have high blood pressure.

 - having abnormal cholesterol levels -- an HDL cholesterol level of 35 or lower, or a triglyceride level of 250 or higher

 - being inactive or exercising fewer than three times a week.